-LOCKOUT

-6 0 60.
-Number of Attempts Before Lockout (Number of Attempts) Used with Function 61 • Number of attempts before lockout must be 1-9 attempts. • The number of attempts is reduced by half every time the keypad is locked out without a successful code entry (default is 6 attempts). • The attempt count is reset each time a valid code is entered.
-61. Set the Attempts Lockout Time (Lockout Time) Function 61 determines the length of time the keypad is locked-out after a series of unsuccessful attempts (default is 15 seconds).
-Used with Function 60. · Lockout Time must be 1-60 seconds.
+LOCKOUT 60.
+Number of Attempts Before Lockout 6 0 (Number of Attempts Number of attempts before lockout must be 1-9 attempts.
+The number of attempts is reduced by half every time the ke successful code entry (default is 6 attempts).
+The attempt count is reset each time a valid code is entered. ,, 4 ut a 61.
+Set the Attempts Lockout Time 6 1 (Lockout Time) Lockout Time must be 1-60 seconds.
+How long the keypad is locked-out after a series of unsuccess (default is 18 seconds). ful attempts 4 62-63.

-62-63.
 Reserved